hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

             </td>
             <td>
                 <b>
-                    Updates to asset-transfer-based Gateway sample to align with docs
+                    Updates to asset-transfer-basic Gateway sample to align with docs
                 </b>
             </td>
         </tr>